efourb/projects-data-scientist-practicum/README.md

 ### Project 2:
 Researched the archive of ads for the sale of real estate properties.

-You can view Project 2 online here, or find it in the corresponding folder of the this repository.
+You can view Project 2 online [here](https://nbviewer.org/github/efourb/projects-data-scientist-practicum/blob/main/P02%20Exploratory%20Data%20Analysis/P2%20Exploratory%20Data%20Analysis.ipynb), or find it in the [corresponding folder](/P02%20Exploratory%20Data%20Analysis/) of this repository.

 ## Statistical Data Analysis